 Ombretta Agró Andruff - Biography

 Ombretta Agró Andruff, born in Italy in 1971, is Miami-based freelance curator, art consultant and writer.
 Moving to the U.S. in 1998, she curated solo and group shows along with special projects in Europe, the United States and India in collaboration with museums, art festivals, commercial galleries and art fairs such as Artists Space; The Queens Museum of Art; Lower Manhattan Cultural Council; The Armory Show; The Art Basel Miami Fair; The Downtown Arts Festival; The d.u.m.b.o. art under the Bridge Festival; Dorsky Gallery Curatorial Programs; the 2006 Turin Winter Olympic Games, and the Religare Arts Initiative.
 Agró's 360-degree understanding of the intricacies of the art world comes from her work within both the non-profit and for-profit worlds.

 Respected for her uncanny ability to identify the “valued” artists of tomorrow—today—Ombretta began lecturing in 2001 when she was invited by the Whitney Museum of American Art in New York to speak on her personal curatorial experience.
 She has since lectured in New York City at Engine 27; the School of Visual Arts; Pratt Institute; New York University; the United Nations; Cooper Union; as well as Kingston University (London), the Fondazione Bevilacqua LaMasa (Venice); Technarte (Bilbao); the inauguration of the Religare Arts Initiative (New Delhi); and the JJ School of Art in Mumbai, India.

-More than a decade of international contemporary art experience provides Ombretta Agrò Andruff with a unique perspective, in an increasingly diverse art world, enabling her to build cultural bridges that facilitate broader public awareness of emerging and mid-career artists – virtually the world over.
+More than two decades of international contemporary art experience provides Ombretta Agrò Andruff with a unique perspective, in an increasingly diverse art world, enabling her to build cultural bridges that facilitate broader public awareness of emerging and mid-career artists – virtually the world over.